cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Here, we specify the variant of FROST that requires a trusted dealer to perform key generation, as well as signing operations that are performed in two rounds.
+Further, this draft specifies signatures that are compatible with EdDSA verification of signatures, bui not EdDSA nonce generation.
+EdDSA-style nonce-generation, where the nonce is deterministically derived, is insecure in a multi-party signature setting, where up to `(t-1)` signers can be corrupted while still maintaining security.

 # Change Log